-A short statement of facts relative to the first appointment of a Professor of Surgery in Edinburgh / by a member of the College of Surgeons.

-Contributors

-Royal College of Physicians of London

-Publication/Creation

-Edinburgh: William Blackwood and Sons, 1806.

-Persistent URL

-https://wellcomecollection.org/works/cqwgnkw7

-Provider

-Royal College of Physicians

-License and attribution

-This material has been provided by This material has been provided by Royal College of Physicians, London.
-The original may be consulted at Royal College of Physicians, London.
-This material has been provided by Royal College of Physicians, London.
-The original may be consulted at Royal College of Physicians, London. where the originals may be consulted.
-This work has been identified as being free of known restrictions under copyright law, including all related and neighbouring rights and is being made available under the Creative Commons, Public Domain Mark.
+A short statement of facts, relative to the first appointment of a Professor of Surgery in Edinburgh / By a member of the College of Surgeons.
+Contributors Member of the College of Surgeons.
+Royal College of Surgeons of Edinburgh.
+Publication/Creation Edinburgh: Printed for W. Blackwood, 1806.
+Persistent URL https://wellcomecollection.org/works/crh4zvv6 License and attribution This work has been identified as being free of known restrictions under copyright law, including all related and neighbouring rights and is being made available under the Creative Commons, Public Domain Mark.
 You can copy, modify, distribute and perform the work, even for commercial purposes, without asking permission.